 WHAT DO I DO IF I CANNOT START THE PROGRAM?

-You should notify the school program administrator and your WIA counselor immediately and explain why you are unable to start class.
+You should notify the school program administrator and your WIOA counselor immediately and explain why you are unable to start class.

 YouthWorks